Frequently Asked Questions

-How has Coronavirus affected how I give the course?
+How has Covid affected how I give the course?

 I now give both one-to-one and group classes predominantly via Zoom.
-This is a video conferencing software similar to Skype and enables the whole group to see each other and interact - as close as being able to meet up as a group as possible given the current circumstances.
-Where groups have been small, it has sometimes been possible to hold a session or two face-to-face, often outside in a private garden with social distancing.
+This enables the whole group to see each other and interact - as close as being able to meet up as a group as possible given the current circumstances.
+Where groups have been small and restrictions permitted, it has at times been possible to hold a session or two face-to-face, often outside in a private garden with social distancing.

 Does hypnobirthing not create unrealistic expectations?